amarildolucas/fcm_pusher/README.md

 # Usage

 ## Pre-requisites
-Add your application configuration to your `.env` file in the root of your project:
+We recommend to use the `dotenv` gem to add your application configuration to your `.env` file in the root of your project:
 ```
 export FCM_API_KEY=your_api_key_from_firebase_cloud_messaging
 ```